torrinworx/LocalSlice/README.md

-# LocalSlice: Your Slice of AI, Right on Your Desktop
+# LocalSlice🍕: Your Slice of AI, Right on Your Desktop

 ## Description

-LocalSlice is designed as a user-focused LLM interface that requires zero technical background.
-Unlike many AI projects that are either too complex, lack features, or rely on third-party APIs, LocalSlice focuses on running everything locally on your machine, making it as intuitive as possible.
+LocalSlice🍕 is designed as a user-focused LLM interface that requires zero technical background.
+Unlike many AI projects that are either too complex, lack features, or rely on third-party APIs, LocalSlice🍕 focuses on running everything locally on your machine, making it as intuitive as possible.

-### Why Choose LocalSlice?
+### Why Choose LocalSlice🍕?

 - **Personalized AI**: Get a customized 'slice' of AI that's tailored to meet your individual needs.
 - **User-Friendly**: Designed with the everyday user in mind, not just tech experts.